 Many times, family members, even in their good intentions, will say something or act a certain way that can, in actuality, push the person struggling with the addiction farther away or make them feel more hopeless.
-This may happen because a person’s family may not accurately understand the complexities of the addiction, or it may occur because they are hurt and are acting out in frustration, fear or retribution, reactions that are not conductive to forming a positive, healing environment.
+This may happen because a person’s family may not accurately understand the complexities of the addiction, or it may occur because they are hurt and are acting out in frustration, fear or retribution, reactions that are not conducive to forming a positive, healing environment.

 In order for a family to lend the strongest measure of support, they must learn not only about the addiction itself, but about their role within it, and the recovery process.
 Sometimes this information might be hard to hear, which is why we’re here.
 Our staff meets each family where they’re at within their journey.
-We understand that every person, and every family dynamic is unique, built upon a varied history of shared experiences, individual perspectives and personal needs.
+We understand that every person and every family dynamic is unique, built upon a varied history of shared experiences, individual perspectives, and personal needs.

-We can help you to recognize and respect this, while working towards establishing wellness, communication, trust, respect, accountability and a positive and engaging family environment.
+We can help you to recognize and respect this while working towards establishing wellness, communication, trust, respect, accountability, and a positive and engaging family environment.
 In order to achieve this, Turning Point offers you, the family members, a rich diversity of educational programs that can help you to stay en pointe, open-minded and at the ready with an arsenal of knowledge and skills during your loved one’s recovery journey.

 Learn Valuable Life Skills Together

 As noted before, an addiction heavily impacts many facets of a family’s life.
 As a person leaves their addiction behind them and strives to regain control over these areas of their life, they may, at times, feel overwhelmed.
-During this period, it can make an immense difference if a person’s family not only understands this, but if they are integrated into the process.
+During this period, it can make an immense difference if a person’s family not only understands this but if they are integrated into the process.

 As your family member works through Turning Point’s treatment program, they will learn how to regain control over the skills that are essential towards having a productive and fulfilling life.
 Your involvement can also further aid in healing, as some family members may yet harbor resentment toward the person who used drugs or alcohol, due to the ways their behavior shaped the family’s foundation.
-Taking part in rebuilding these things in an active and proactive way, while working towards a common goal, can help people to reconnect and develop a sense of pride, momentum, purpose and hope.
+Taking part in rebuilding these things in an active and proactive way, while working towards a common goal, can help people to reconnect and develop a sense of pride, momentum, purpose, and hope.